 Talk instead.

 Dictate into your phone on the drive home.
 Brainstorm out loud into a voice note at 2 AM when the idea won’t let go.
 Open a conversation and just speak.
-Let it be messy.
-Let it be unfinished.
-Let yourself say “no wait, that’s not what I mean” and keep going.
+It doesn’t need to be clean.
+Say “no wait, that’s not what I mean” and keep going.

 Why the mess matters

 Every tool I’ve built for working with AI depends on having raw, unstructured human thinking to process.
-Voice sampling needs unpolished speech to extract how someone actually talks, because published writing is performance and conversation is the real thing.
-Knowledge traversal needs a body of unfiltered ideation to trace through, because the first time an idea appears, it probably wasn’t called by its final name.
+Voice sampling needs unpolished speech to figure out how someone actually talks, because published writing is already a performance.
+Knowledge traversal needs a body of unfiltered ideation to trace through, because the first time an idea shows up in your conversation history, you probably called it something else.

 Most prompt advice starts with organizing your thoughts: write clear instructions, define output formats, pre-structure everything before you hit enter.
-That puts the editing burden on you before you’ve even finished thinking.
+That puts the editing burden on you before you’ve even finished thinking, which is exactly backwards.

 I went the other way for three years.
 Thousands of sessions of thinking out loud: brainstorming, arguing with myself, changing direction mid-sentence.
 That unstructured corpus turned out to be the most valuable thing I’ve built.
 The site you’re reading was compiled from it.